Skip to content

 Suitability

-This laboratory school is associated with S215 so it is suitable for students who are studying or have successfully completed the module.
+This laboratory school is suitable for students who are studying or have successfully completed S218 or the predecesor module S215.

 This laboratory school is compulsory for R59, W90 and S34 students.
 It is optional for students on all other qualifications.